TedDaBigDawg/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 5-local_variables is listing all local variables and environment variables, and functions

 Script 6-create_local_variable is creating a local variable called BEST and assigning it the value School

+Script 7-create_global_variable is creating a global variable called BEST and assigning it the value School